Domains of commutative C*-subalgebras: C*-algebras

 \subsection{Commutative C*-subalgebras}

-We now come to our main object of study.
-The usual way of approximating labelled transition systems by simpler ones is to identify some \emph{bisimilar} states, that is, to take a certain quotient of the (topological) space of states~\cite{panangaden:markov,danosdesharnais:approximations}.
-In the commutative case, this comes down to considering C*-subalgebras by the previous proposition.
-When generally describing (quantum) systems C*-algebraically, observables become \emph{self-adjoint} elements $a=a^* \in A$.
-These correspond~\cite[4.6]{takesaki:oa1} to injective $*$-homomorphisms $C(\sigma(a)) \to A$ via the \emph{spectrum} of $a$, the compact Hausdorff space
+We now come to our main object of study, namely commutative C*-subalgebras.
+When generally describing (quantum) systems C*-algebraically, observables become self-adjoint elements $a=a^* \in A$.
+For each self-adjoint element $a$, there is a unique injective $*$-homomorphisms $C(\sigma(a)) \to A$ sending function $x\mapsto x$ to $a$~\cite[Theorem 4.4.5]{kadisonringrose:oa1} linking observables to commutative C*-subalgebras.
+Here $\sigma(a)$ is the \emph{spectrum} of $a$, i.e., the compact Hausdorff space

-linking observables to commutative C*-subalgebras.
 The following definition captures the main structure of approximation on the algebraic side.